cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 components may be used in operations systems to deliver the various functional use cases of NDTs.

-The core functional components of an NDT may be posited as follows: a Data Repository component or subsystem, a Service Mapping Models subsystem, and an NDT Management subsystem.
+The core functional components of an NDT may be posited as follows: a Data Repository component, a Service Mapping Models component, and an NDT Management subsystem.
 These key subsystems can be placed in one single network administrative domain and provide service to the operations applications (e.g. SDN controllers) within that domain or in other network administrative domains, or they may be placed in each network administrative domain and coordinate